Cleaning the bathroom is rarely a fun task—but finding streaks on your mirror afterward can make it feel even more frustrating.

 To avoid this, always spot clean dirty areas first before tackling the whole mirror.

-Step-by-Step Guide On How To Clean Bathroom Mirror
+Step-by-Step Guide On How To Clean a Bathroom Mirror

 What You’ll Need: